aarron-lee/SimpleDeckyTDP-Desktop/README.md

 Note, the Desktop app does not have full feature parity with the Decky Plugin. **Certain features cannot be implemented**, such as:

 - per-game profiles
+- AC TDP Profiles (only works on select devices)

 # Installation